skymoore/vibe-zsh/docs/content/docs/troubleshooting.md

      - Oh-My-Zsh version
      - vibe configuration (environment variables)
      - Error messages or unexpected behavior
+     - Debug logs (redact any sensitive info)
+     - Which model/provider you're using

 4. **Join the community:**
    - Check existing issues for solutions